PatchPorting/patch-finder/README.md

 For a vulnerability ID, cd into the patch-finder folder and use:

-`python . <vuln_id>`
+`python -m patchfinder <vuln_id>`

 For Example:

-`python .
-CVE-2019-7738`
+`python -m patchfinder CVE-2019-7738`

-Extracted patches along with the site they were retrieved from are written to ./patches.json by default.
+Extracted patches along with the site they were retrieved from are written to `./patches.json` by default.

 For other options:

-`python . -h`
+`python -m patchfinder -h`

 ## Settings